-- i) Development proposals certified by the State Office of Tourism, Trade and Economic Development (OTTED) as qualifying under Sec.
-288.065, F.S. (rural loan/infrastructure/economic development); Sec.
-288.1045, F.S. (defense contractor); Sec.
-288.106, F.S. (qualified targeted industries); or Sec.
-288.108, F.S. (high-impact business).
-In order to receive such certification, the applicant must prepare and submit a General Project overview on forms provided by and submitted to the Nassau County Economic Development Board.
-In advance of OTTED certification, if the Nassau County Economic Development Board and the County Commissioner in whose district an application is located concur that the application is eligible for Class IV status then such development will be subject to Class IV review. - ii) Affordable / workforce housing development proposals wherein 20% of the units (minimum of 3) are provided for a - period of at least five years at monthly mortgage payments (including taxes and insurance), or monthly rents (including utilities), that do not exceed 30% of the median adjusted gross annual income, adjusted for household size, as provided by the U.S. Department of Housing and Urban Development for Nassau County (Jacksonville MSA).
-Also included in this classification are residential developments meeting the standards of Sec.
-7-162, Code of Ordinances. - 3.
-Site plan approval required.
-No building permit for a Class II, III, or IV development, as defined herein, shall be issued unless site engineering plans for construction, based upon a preliminary binding site plan, are approved in accordance with the procedures and standards of this section.

-- 4. All applications are to be made on forms provided by Nassau County.
+i.
+Development proposals certified by the State Office of Tourism, Trade and Economic Development (OTTED) Florida Department of Economic Opportunity (DEO) as qualifying under § 288.065, F.S. (rural loan/infrastructure/economic development); § 288.1045, F.S. (defense contractor); § 288.106, F.S. (qualified targeted industries); or § 288.108, F.S. (high-impact business).
+In order to receive such certification, the applicant must prepare and submit a general project overview on forms provided by and submitted to the Nassau County

+- Economic Development Board.
+In advance of OTTED DEO certification, if the Nassau County Economic Development Board and the county commissioner in whose district an application is located concur that the application is eligible for Class IV status then such development will be subject to Class IV review. - ii.
+Affordable/workforce housing development proposals wherein twenty (20) percent of the units (minimum of three (3)) are provided for a period of at least five (5) years at monthly mortgage payments (including taxes and insurance), or monthly rents (including utilities), that do not exceed thirty (30) percent of the median adjusted gross annual income, adjusted for household size, as provided by the U.S. Department of Housing and Urban Development for Nassau County (Jacksonville MSA).
+Also included in this classification are residential developments meeting the standards of section 7-162, Code of Ordinances. - Site plan approval required.
+No building permit for a Class II, III, or IV development, as defined herein, shall be issued unless site engineering plans for construction, based upon a preliminary binding site plan, are approved in accordance with the procedures and standards of this section. - 4.
+All applications are to be made on forms provided by Nassau County.
 Persons authorized to file for site plan approval include: - a.
 Owners of a property that is subject to site plan application; or - b.
 Lessees or contract vendees of property subject to the site plan approval application, with the notarized written permission of the property owner(s); or - c.
 Agents of a property owner, lessee or contract vendee with notarized written permission of the property owner. - 5.
-The Building Department shall accept a complete building permit application for Class IV developments simultaneously with submittal of a complete site engineering plan application.
-This is an accelerated process undertaken at the Applicant's request and whereupon the Applicant assumes all risk associated with time and expense of changes necessitated as a result of the final site engineering plan approval.
+The building department shall accept a complete building permit application for Class IV developments simultaneously with submittal of a complete site engineering plan application.
+This is an accelerated process undertaken at the applicant's request and whereupon the applicant assumes all risk associated with time and expense of changes necessitated as a result of the final site engineering plan approval. - B. Development review committee.
+The development review committee (DRC) is hereby established. - 1.
+Membership and chair.
+The directors of growth managementpPlanning and eEconomic eOpportunity, eEngineering sServices, fFire/rRescue, bBuilding, and Health Department and 911 Addressing and Mapping (as determined by the Planning and Economic Opportunity Director) 911 addressing and mapping and the Nassau County Health Department shall each designate a DRC regular member and an alternate member from their respective departments.
+The director of growth management Planning and Economic Opportunity planning or his/her designee shall serve as chair.

-B. Development Review Committee

-The Development Review Committee (DRC) is hereby established.

-- 1. Membership and Chair.
-The directors of Growth Management, Engineering Services, Fire/Rescue, Building, 911 Addressing and Mapping and the Nassau County Health Dept. shall each designate a DRC regular member and an alternate member from their respective departments.
-The Director of Growth Management or his/her designee shall serve as chair.
 Designees shall exercise the responsibility and authority of the regular member. - 2.
-The Growth Management Department shall be responsible for intake, agenda preparation, public notice, distribution of plans and specifications,
+The growth management pPlanning and eEconomic eOpportunity department shall be responsible for intake, agenda preparation, public notice, distribution of plans and specifications, collection of fees, preparation of minutes, and preparation of minutes audio recording of meetings and preparation ofand development orders.